Malaysia's Supermax adopts new management policy on migrant workers

 The company will set up a sinking fund governed by an advisory committee for the remediation effort, which will be reviewed when depleted.

-Supermax has so far paid out 25.67 million ringgit ($6.13 million) in remediation covering past recruitment fees, ex-gratia and other related costs to workers, it said.
+Supermax has so far paid out RM25.67 million (US$6.13 million) in remediation covering past recruitment fees, ex-gratia and other related costs to workers, it said.